TheRedBrain/food-overhaul/README.md

 The Food Display Block can be configured by creative mode players via a config screen.

-This block is currently not obtainable in survival mode.

 ## Just want to play?

 [Food Overhaul - Vanilla Foods](https://github.com/TheRedBrain/food-overhaul-vanilla-foods) adds food effects to vanilla items.